 - everything bagel or other bread topping

-I like to rise mine twice and top them with salt and everything bagel mix, sesame seeds or whatever else I have laying around that’s an appropriate bun topping before finishing them off in the oven for about 15 minutes.
+- I like to rise mine twice according to packet instructions and top them with salt and everything bagel mix, sesame seeds or whatever else I have laying around before finishing them off in the oven for about 15 minutes.